The story of Genene Jones isn't only about Jones herself.

 Genene Jones left her job as a licensed vocational nurse at Bexar County Hospital on good terms, despite the "epidemic" of suspicious deaths in the unit where she had worked.

-Chapter one: The internal reviews
+The internal reviews:

 According to the CDC’s study of the pediatric intensive care unit, Bexar County Hospital, which was later renamed Medical Center Hospital, was a 600-bed teaching hospital at the time of the investigation.
 There were eight beds in the pediatric ICU.
 The hospital also was affiliated with the local medical school.